 If you have children and you entered the United States under humanitarian protection, you may be eligible for cash assistance available to residents with low incomes.
 For more information, contact your local county human services agency or apply online at MNbenefits.

-If you are single or married without children, and have one of the immigration statuses listed at the top of this webpage, you may be eligible for Refugee Cash Assistance for up to 12 months after either (1) the date you arrived in the United States or (2) the date you were granted an eligible status.
+If you are a single adult or married without children and have one of the eligible immigration statuses listed at the top of this webpage, you may be eligible for Refugee Cash Assistance for up to a maximum of 12 months after either (1) the date you arrived in the United States or (2) the date you were granted an eligible status.
 The Refugee Cash Assistance program requires participants to look for work, unless they qualify for a work exemption.

-- If you reside in Ramsey County, Washington County or Dakota County, contact Refugee Cash Assistance staff at International Institute of Minnesota, 1694 Como Ave., St. Paul, MN 55108.
+If you reside in Ramsey County, Washington County or Dakota County, contact Refugee Cash Assistance staff at International Institute of Minnesota, 1694 Como Ave., St. Paul, MN 55108.
 You can walk-in or call for an appointment.
-Reach International Institute of Minnesota by phone at 651-647-0191 ext.
-328.
+Reach the International Institute of Minnesota by phone at 651-647-0191.

 Becoming a sponsor